Bali

 1. Language

 Bali is one of the thousands of islands in Indonesia.
 Although the country’s national language is ‘Indonesian’, Bali people primarily speak ‘Balinese’.
+If you plan to go to a few different islands, learn some Indonesian so that is serves you beyond one island!

 Although most locals speak English very well (less so in rural areas), putting in some effort to speak their language is always appreciated!